mpkato/ntcir.datasearch.jp/content/_index.md

 for all the **test queries**, not for any training queries.
 Also note that `[RANK]` and `[SCORE]` fileds are not used in the evaluation: only the order of `[DATASET_ID]` in the run file is used when effectiveness measures are computed.
+You can include up to 1,000 datasets per query.

 ## Submission Form